 If you feel you would find these questions about yourself difficult to respond to then you may wish to reflect upon your suitability for the post.

-Transport status:
+Travelling requirements for your role:

-If the post requires you to travel as part of your duties, you are responsible for your own travel arrangements.
+Ormiston Families positively encourage the use of technology to communicate and engage but in this role you will need to travel.
+You must either hold a full and current driving licence and have access to personal transport or meet the mobility requirements of the role through other reasonable and suitable means.
+Any mileage undertaken on behalf of Ormiston Families will be paid in accordance with our Expenses policy and within Her Majesty’s Revenue and Customs guidelines.

-Any mileage undertaken on behalf of Ormiston Families’ MHST service will be paid at the appropriate rate of 45p per mile and within Her Majesty’s Revenue and Customs guidelines.
+If you require a reasonable adjustment due to a disability to meet the travel requirements of this role, please speak with the contact detailed below.

 If you use your own vehicle for the purposes of work you must ensure that your insurance policy covers you for this purpose.

 No smoking: